RSS

 Definition of Forrester

-IHS: fast switch to SDN is canceled
+IHS: Fast transition to SDN is canceled

-Orange Business Services and AT & T to develop SDN standards
+Orange Business Services and AT&T to develop SDN standards

 2015